botpress/documentation-v12/docs/building-chatbots/memory-&-data-persistence/flow-memory.md

 ![How to Access Debugger](/assets/access-debugger.png)

-You can access these system parameters from the flow builder and within your code (including in actions).
-To do so, all you need to do to reference a parameter by prefixing the path shown in the emulator with “event.”.
+You can access these system parameters from the Flow Editor and within your code (including in actions).
+To do so, all you need to do to reference a parameter by prefixing the path shown in the emulator with `event.`.

-For example, the path shown in the debugger to the language parameter is nlu.language.
-You can reference that parameter by adding “event.” to the path shown in the debugger, e.g., `event.nlu.language`.
+For example, the path shown in the debugger to the language parameter is `nlu.language`.
+You can reference that parameter by adding `event.` to the path shown in the debugger, such as `event.nlu.language`.

 ![NLU Language Emulator](/assets/nlu-emulator.png)

 In the Flow Editor, you can access system parameters by bracketing them with two sets of curly brackets.
-For example, in a message, you could say:

 :::note
 The user input language is `{{event.nlu.language}}`.